smillerc/MPIHaloArrays.jl/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-success.svg)](https://opensource.org/licenses/MIT)

-MPIHaloArrays is a high-level array type to facilitate halo, or ghost-cell exchanges commonly found in large-scale PDE codes.
+MPIHaloArrays is a high-level array type to facilitate halo, or ghost-cell exchanges commonly found in large-scale PDE codes. `MPIHaloArray`s are a subtype of `AbstractArray`s, so the intent is for it to add drop-in capability and combination with other

 Inspiration was taken from [`MPIArrays.jl`](https://github.com/barche/MPIArrays.jl) and [`ImplicitGlobalGrid.jl`](https://github.com/eth-cscs/ImplicitGlobalGrid.jl).
 Domains can be decomposed into 1, 2, or 3D parallel topologies.

 ## Installation